 - Place finely chopped nuts into your bowl, add ground flax, and mix well using a spatula until everything is covered in cinnamon vanilla goodness.
 Add unsweetened coconut now (if using) and stir to combine.

-- Next, spread nutty mix onto two lined baking trays.
+- Next, spread nutty mix onto two lined (with parchment or silicone mats) baking trays.
 Place in preheated oven and swap the trays every hour, mixing the nuts around to get nuts evenly dehydrated.
 If you put all of your nuts into one tray, expect dehydrating time to take 45min-1hour longer.

 - After 3hours of dehydrating/baking, remove from oven, check your crunch level and either place in there for another 30 minutes or remove.
 The nuts need to be fully dehydrated and they will also crunch as they cool.
 Once you are happy with your crunch level, remove from oven.